C11NJXX/CodeOnMac/readme.txt

 --No need to tell this is the third line--
-I add a branch named c11njxx and now I'm update readme.txt on this branch I use switch instead of checkout -b to make a branch and update this file
+I add a branch named c11njxx and now I'm update readme.txt on this branch I use switch instead of checkout -b to make a branch and update this file do you think i can still be here when the complict has been fixed?